devsuoa/machine-learning-workshop-2025/README.md

 ## Step 0.5: Image Processing

 We will use OpenCV to process the images.
 We first convert everything to grayscale, then find the contours, and finally writing to a CSV file.
 This is implemented in `regression/process_image.py`.
-We will not go into much detail, you can check out my image processing workshop [here](https://github.com/devsuoa/computer-vision-workshop-2025).
+We will not go into much detail.

 ## Step 1: Fit a Line to the Points